danlong005/RPGWEB/README.md

 CALL [YOURLIB]/BUILD PARM('/downloaded/location')
 ```

 That's it!!!
 Now you are ready to write completely RPGLE web api's.
-Here is
+Check the
-an example.
+Quick start guide for a quick intro.

 For getting started quickly here is a small quick start guide